 Every zealot's interest is wrapped in nationalism, religion, jingoism, and ethno-centrism to masquerade as the people's self interest.
 The various power brokers, whether they be found in "democracies," monarchies, corporatocracies, oligarchies, or anarchies compete for survival at the expense of their own constituents.
 When the petty tyrants get into the act, the warlords, gang leaders, crime bosses and lobbyists assume the guise of freedom-fighters, terrorists, islamo-fascists or saviors, depending on your perspective.
 Define your community; it's "us" versus "them": Christians/heathens; Sox/Yankees; white/black (or brown).
 "They" hate us for our freedom, so we'll declare war on terror.
 We fought terror with terror and terror won; so much for freedoms.
 Greed and arrogance can easily muster fear and hatred among the masses.
 Slap a label on the threat and point a finger at the enemy and fear takes over.
 Health insurance for the unemployed becomes socialism; gay marriage threatens family values; separation of church and state infringes on our right to impose our "values" on our neighbors.

 The American two-party system has just devolved into chaos.
-The Republicons have gone from "Let them eat cake" (cutting Food Stamps and penalizing small farmers in the process) to "Jumping the shark" by crippling the entire economy and pushing a five year old Republican recession over the cliff into another Great Depression.
+The Republicons have gone from "Let them eat cake" (cutting Food Stamps and penalizing small farmers in the process) to "Jumping the shark" by crippling the entire economy and pushing an eight year old Republican recession over the cliff into another Great Depression.
 All to avoid giving a black President even the appearance of victory (or credit where credit is due, depending on your perspective).

 Tyranny in any form, whether by majority rule or by fear, terror, and extortion based on common ethnicity or religious belief has proven to be an unworkable political methodology (see e.g., Northern Ireland, Uganda, Darfur, and South Africa or look up the definition of "balkanization" and "ethnic cleansing" - or just watch Return of the Jedi).
 The Evil Emperor never wins!